 guests | β | β market-rate | β rentals | β |

-The model may include an additional dedicated-unit member class (e.g. cohousing), which by virtue of being a unique unit class, will maintain good rental demand thus generating reliable revenue from non-use, however the intention of such stakeholders should be carefully evaluated and use restrictions enacted to avoid yield speculation though this might not be an undesireable funding approach.
+The model may include an additional dedicated-unit member class (e.g. cohousing), which by virtue of being a unique unit class, would have good rental demand for their owners thus generating reliable revenue when not used; however the intention of such stakeholders should be carefully evaluated and use restrictions enacted to avoid speculation, though may not be an undesireable funding approach.

-Β Β Β Β providing annual use-value of β¬ / nights
+Β Β Β Β gives annual use-value of β¬ / nights

 For demonstration only using average rates.
 Units could vary Β±30% as would seasons, for 60% more value/time (cheaper, e.g. pods during winter) or 60% less value/time (more expensive, e.g. studios during summer).